r3recube/re3_challenge_restart_serverless_sqs/README.md

 # AWS Serverless Exercise - Lambda, SQS and DynamoDB
 This exercise involves setting up an AWS serverless environment where a Lambda function is triggered based on SQS queue messages.
-It includes creating an SQS queue, writing Python scripts for a message producer (running on your desktop) and a Lambda function (acting as a consumer), and configuring the Lambda function to process messages and save data to a DynamoDB table.
+It includes creating an SQS queue, writing Python scripts for a message producer (running on your desktop) and a Lambda function (acting as a consumer) that process messages and save data to a DynamoDB table.

 ## Requirements
-This task tests AWS serverless service integration, Python scripting
+This task tests AWS serverless service integration and Python scripting

 - Candidates must successfully complete the mandatory tasks to progress in the hiring process, demonstrating fundamental AWS and Python skills essential for the role.
 - Optional tasks are there for earning additional points, showing a deeper understanding and broader skill set.